-Basically, research involves a process of inquiry, discovery, and understanding.
+Research involves a process of inquiry, discovery, understanding, dissemination, response, and replication.
 Research consists of a systematic and purposive search for answers to as yet unresolved questions.
 It culminates in discovering and reporting to others knowledge that was not previously available.
 In practice, each discipline's standards of evidence, method, and presentation of research are guided by systems of peer review.
 Doctoral study provides the opportunity to learn these standards and procedures, and culminates in peer review of a student's research by his/her doctoral committee.
 Command of the discipline is tested in the preliminary examinations; the ability to apply this knowledge by executing original research is tested by the dissertation and oral defense of it.